PromptAI/promptdialog/docs/basic_concepts.md

 ## Frequently Asked Questions (FAQ)
 A list of typical questions that users might ask regarding a particular subject.
 Each faq tuple has three components: (question, similar questions, answer).

-PromtpDialog supports FAQs in three ways:
+PromptDialog supports FAQs in three ways:
 * RASA native FAQs that use RASA’s own routine to answer questions.
 In this case, a user is required to give a few similar questions (the more the better) for each question so that RASA can correctly identify the correct one through learning.
 * ChatGPT/GPT4 enabled retrieval augmented generation (RAG) to answer questions.
 PromptDialog employed an embedding and retrieval approach to dramatically improve accuracy.
 This is an approach we recommend if users do not provie similar questions.
 However, there is small cost associated as the users need to access OpenAI/ChatGPT.
 * Customized BERT model with contrastive learning.
 PromptDialog also provides its own model that can be deployed locally whose performance is between RASA FAQ and ChatGPT (close to ChatGPT).
 It needs training examples.